 #2.
 Macro-Nutrient Ratio

 Second, you need to calculate how much of each macronutrient you should eat.
 The percents that you should strive to achieve in your diet are 15% to 30% protein, 10% to 20% fat and 60% to 65% carbohydrates.
 This is only valid if you want to grow your muscles or maintain your current form.
-If you want to lose excess fat, cut your fat intake under 15%.
+If you want to lose excess fat, cut your carb intake under 30-35%.
 Most bodybuilders eat 15% to 20% of their calories in the form of fat.

 - Protein comes in many different forms.
 Some great sources are fish, chicken and turkey breasts, red meat without any fat or eggs, which you can prepare with 4 egg whites and just one yolk.
 Don’t worry, you won’t be throwing away valuable material – your yolks contain all the fat in an egg, while more than half of the protein is in the egg white.
 However, the yolks also contain some essential nutrients which are only found in them, and you will need to throw in one yolk to every 4 whites.
 If you can’t get protein quickly enough for some reason, you could also drink a protein shake which will provide you with the adequate amount.

-- Carbohydrates should be the main part of your meal.
+- Carbohydrates should be the main part of your meal (during the muscle building phase).
 Out of your daily carb intake, you should eat 70 to 80 percent from complex sources such as beans, potatoes, brown rice, oatmeal, broccoli and other fibrous vegetables.
 This is because complex carbohydrates are better than the simple ones such as honey, corn syrup or plain sugar, because the simple sugars burn up too quickly and release a quick injection of glucose in your blood.
 Instead, complex sugars the creation of extra insulin is reduced to a minimum and enzymes that store food into fat are blocked as well.
 Also, you should try to choose natural or whole foods to get your carbs, because the processed sources will have a ton of sugar in them and barely any fiber.